CRIZ BON APPETITE

 GSFS07

-The setting up of the restaurant is simple with just a few tables by the pond and a few more along the patio area.
+The setting up of the restaurant is simple with just a few tables by the pond and a few more along the patio area which could’ve been planned by companies like Gold Coast Patio Concepts.
 It was amazing that you can’t find any menu here as they would just cook up anything upon your request, even with the fish that you had just landed.
 Dishes could include any fried rice or noodles, ala carte dishes to preordered course dinner with cold plate (RM80) as starter.

 GSFS08